 Especially in moderate and severe brain injuries, the victim’s ability to return to work, care for themselves, and live independently may be in doubt.
 The stress of the injury, paired with changes in personality, can also cause relationship problems.
 We can seek compensation for the long-term effects a brain injury has had—and will have—on your life.

-The Fort Lauderdale brain injury attorneys at the Law Offices of Anidjar & Levine frequently represent clients seeking compensation for losses related to traumatic brain injury.
+The Fort Lauderdale brain injury attorneys at the Law Offices of Anidjar & Levine frequently represent clients seeking compensation for losses related to traumatic brain injuries.
 We understand the laws that affect brain injury victims and can get to work for you today.

-For a free case review, call today.
+For a free case review, call our team now.